bpmn-io/bpmn.io/src/blog/2022/010-reworked-popup-menu.md

   </p>
 </div>

-## Migration
+## How to Migrate

 As expected in a rework, the HTML structure and CSS classes changed in the restructuring process.
-Because of that, we advise you to double-check your style customizations as you upgrade to `diagram-js@11` / `bpmn-js@11`.
+Because of that, we advise you to double-check your style customizations as you upgrade to `diagram-js@11` or one of our latest editor toolkit major releases.

 API-wise this release is backward compatible.
 That means popup menu entry providers continue to work as expected, as do your custom popup menus.